jzfal/scheduler-app/README.md

 ### Error when creating instance of Leaves
 the name of the foreign key has to be the same as the backref

+### TO DO
+- Viewing the list of leave request (show status) for users
+- Seeing their own leaving statistic
+    - Leave left: Number of days left of annual leave

+#### for admin
+- editable list of public holidays of a specific year
+- reject or approve a leave request
+    - every leave request needs admins approval
+    - when a user cancels their approved leave request in mid of the period it needs to be approve by an administrator

+- Veiwing all peoples leave requests and statistics

+#### other requirements
+- Annual leave is always 15 days
+- Leave request states

+### todo:
+- For cancelling, need to add in checker for approve status, approve status can only be given by the admin
+- For leave statistics, need to update with the other status plus need take into account public holidays
+- For admin account, need dbmodel and form for editing the list of public holidays